packit/packit.dev/docs/configuration/upstream/tests.md

 Each target is then mapped to a [(tmt) distro](https://tmt.readthedocs.io/en/latest/spec/context.html#dimension) and to a [Testing farm's compose](https://api.dev.testing-farm.io/v0.1/composes) when submitting a test.
-You can override the default (target to distro) mapping by specifying `targets` as a dictionary instead of as a list.
+You can override the default (target to distro) mapping by specifying `targets` as a dictionary instead of as a list (make sure to include the architecture of the target, e.g. not `epel-8` but `epel-8-x86_64`).

 In the following example, the `epel-8-x86_64` build will be tested on `centos-8` distro (otherwise the default would be `centos-stream-8`) and for `epel-7-x86_64` build the default mapping (to `centos-7` distro) will be used: